 Videography is an investment that we think is worth it if you have room in your budget.
 After all is said and done, your wedding photos and film are what you have to remember your day by, which is why narrowing down your choices of videographers can be overwhelming.
 That’s where we come in.
 Whether you’re 100% sold on hiring a videographer for your wedding or still need a little convincing, here’s everything you need to know while you look around.

 Why Should You Be Hiring A Videographer?

 Your wedding film brings your special day back to life with just a press of a button.
 Hit play and you get to relive all those sweet memories over and over again.
 Sure, wedding photography has a similar ring to it, but having a video to accompany your photos will give you the full experience to look back on.
 And you can guarantee that between your photographer and videographer, you won’t miss a single moment.

 Like with any other wedding vendor, videographers typically have a variety of different offerings to help create the perfect package for you.
 Packages allow couples to hand-select services that align with your expectations and budget.

 Here are some of the most popular package options you’re likely to see when hiring a videographer:

-Same day edit (4-10 min) – Some videographers offer an option to have footage from your wedding edited on the spot and shown during your reception.
-This can be a fun surprise for guests on the day-of!
+Some videographers offer an option to have footage from your wedding edited on the spot and shown during your reception.
+Though this offering is more difficult to hunt down, it can be a fun surprise for guests on the day of.

-- Full ceremony/reception – Edited footage of your wedding ceremony or of toasts/speeches during your reception
+- Full ceremony/reception: edited footage of your wedding ceremony or toasts/speeches during your reception

 - Drone aerial coverage